 Have students construct a data table to organize their data.
 Students should document their procedure before experimentation and review it after completing the experiment so they can include any changes made during data collection.
 They make a histogram for each characteristic they study.

-The lab works quickly if each groupis given bags with 10–20 pennies with various mixtures of pre-1982 and post-1982 pennies.
 The mass of the U.S. penny changed significantly in 1982.
 You can ensure that your class “discovers” this by inspecting your penny collection to see if there are enough pre-1982 pennies to show the mass difference.
-The lab works quickly if each group is given bags with 10–20 pennies with various mixtures of pre-1982 and post-1982 pennies.
+The lab works quickly if each group of two or three students is given bags with 10–20 pennies with various mixtures of pre-1982 and post-1982 pennies.
 The mass scale should have a minimum reading of 0.01g.

 You can have the students make a histogram of their group data, but the sample size is too small to see a consistent effect.
 It is best if there are at least 100 data points to make the class histogram.
 The mass histogram will very likely reveal that pennies come in two different masses: “light” and “heavy.”
 However, there is nothing to suggest why the masses change.
 The answer to that question requires more investigation.